rafaelreyesgarcia/educational-resources/blockchain/avalanche/stackup-avalanche/3. avalanchego-apis/readme.md

 ## postman

 - GUI that issues API calls in a formatted and readable manner.
-- postmant collections are a group of saved requests.
+- postman collections are a group of saved requests.
 - every request sent in postman appears under history.
 - reusing requests is convenient.
 - time-consuming to find a request in history.